 You can get a link to the Lens by clicking on the link icon on the right side next to the

 ... button.
 Additionally, you can download the Snapcodes for the lens by click on the

 For best practices when sharing, please refer to the Sharing Your Lens guide.

 Sometimes you may want to take a Lens offline.
-You can do this any time by clicking the
+To do this, click on the Lens, and under Visibility, choose

 At any time, you can make it

 Live again by changing its visibility.